YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Go Concepts
 ===========

-XYZ - Add anything special that a Go programmer should know before using YottaDB.

 As the YottaDB wrapper is distributed as a Go package, function calls to YottaDB are prefixed in Go code with :code:`yottadb.` (e.g.,